 - A single user or team can have different roles for different endpoints in the Portainer inventory.

-There are four types of roles:
+There are several types of roles:

 Endpoint Administrator: has complete control over the resources deployed within a given endpoint, but is not able to make any changes to the infrastructure that underpins an endpoint (i.e. no host management), nor are they able to make any changes to Portainer internal settings.